Flynn urged Russian ambassador not to escalate fight over sanctions, transcript reveals

 Director of National Intelligence John Ratcliffe sent the documents to Congress after they were declassified this week by his predecessor acting director Richard Grenell.

-Although the sanctions are part of a conversation, Flynn and Mr. Kislyak largely discuss the incoming Trump administration’s views on the Middle East.
+Although the sanctions are discussed, Flynn and Mr. Kislyak largely discuss the incoming Trump administration’s views on the Middle East.

 “[Y]ou know that the strategic goal is stability in the Middle East,” Flynn said.
 “That’s the strategic goal.
 And, and, you know, between you and I, and you know this, and we know this, you know between Moscow and Washington.
 We will not achieve stability in the Middle East without working with each other against this radical Islamist crowd.
 Period.”